Project development and approvals process

 Understanding the impacts and getting approval

 The Minister for Planning has required an Environment Effects Statement (EES) under the Victorian Environment Effects Act 1978.
 Approval will also be required under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999.
-The EES process is expected to take about 18 months.
+The EES Report is expected to be completed in May 2019.
+Public exhibition and Ministerial assessment of the EES is expected to occur in the second half of 2019.

 As part of the EES we will be studying how the mine could potentially impact the environment and local communities.
 We have to demonstrate how we can eliminate or mitigate any impacts of the mining operation before any approvals are given.